 The DOJ was also active in its prosecution of individuals in the region.
-In 2022, the DOJ charged 13 individual defendants for FCPA-related violations and all but one were government officials or intermediaries with no direct connection to a public company prosecuted by U.S. authorities.5
+In 2022, the DOJ charged 13 individual defendants for FCPA-related violations and all but one were government officials or intermediaries with no direct connection to a public company prosecuted by US authorities.11

-Continued Robust Enforcement Activity Likely
+Continued Robust Enforcement Activity Likely in 2023

-This year already has ushered in FCPA prosecutions based on conduct in Latin America.6 This trend is likely to continue for a variety of reasons:
+The first months of 2023 have already ushered in FCPA prosecutions based on conduct in Latin America.
+12 This trend is likely to continue for a variety of reasons:

-- Follow-On Investigations.
-U.S. enforcement authorities will likely continue to follow collateral leads identified during recent investigations in Latin America as they did in the wake of Lava Jato (Operation Car Wash).
-There, the sprawling Brazilian investigation of widespread corruption and money laundering at Petrobras led to the DOJ's investigation into Braskem and parent company Obdebrecht S.A., and to a broader industry sweep targeting the construction and infrastructure industries in Brazil and throughout the region.
-Similarly, the investigations related to Petróleos de Venezuela S.A.
-(PDVSA) could precipitate a broader industry-wide investigation of the energy sector as well as targeted investigations of PDVSA joint venture partners, or PDVSA-related consortia and their member entities in various countries throughout the region based on evidence developed in related investigations.7 - Supply Chain Relocation from China to Mexico.
-With increasing shipping disruptions and geopolitical fracture, exporters from China have begun setting up operations in Mexico to protect their sales to the United States and reduce reliance on factories in Asia.
-These additional touchpoints will give U.S. regulators more potential investigative
+• Follow-On Investigations.
+US enforcement authorities will likely continue to follow collateral leads identified during recent investigations in Latin America as they did in the wake of Lava Jato (Operation Car Wash).
+There, the sprawling Brazilian investigation of widespread corruption and money laundering at Petrobras led to the DOJ's investigation into Braskem and parent company Obdebrecht S.A, and to a broader industry sweep targeting the construction and infrastructure industries in Brazil and throughout the region.
+Similarly, the investigations related to Petróleos de Venezuela, S.A.
+(PDVSA) could precipitate a broader industry-wide investigation of the energy sector as well as targeted investigations of PDVSA joint venture partners, or PDVSA-related consortia and their member entities in various countries throughout the region based on evidence developed in related investigations.13